 To participate in the Capacity Market all capacity providers must have a metering system that is compliant with the Capacity Market Regulations and rules.

 The metering system must be from an Approved Metering Solution (strategy) installed at such a point, so as to measure the Metered Volume of the Capacity Market Unit (CMU).

 TEAM’s experienced and qualified engineers can provide all the necessary support to provide a metering strategy fully compliant with Ofgem requirements.

 A Capacity Provider of a Prospective Generating CMU will be considered to have met its Financial Commitment Milestone obligation when the Delivery Body has acknowledged receipt of an Independent Technical Report, prepared by an Independent Expert, no later than 18-months after the auction day results.

 The report must confirm that the Independent Technical Expert is ‘satisfied’ with matters set out in the Capacity Market Rules.

 Progress reports, which include an Independent Technical Assessment, are required no less frequently than every six months from the date of the Capacity Auction, until the Substantial Completion Milestone is achieved, the Capacity Agreement terminates, or a Non-Completion Notice is issued.
-Reports must be completed for each Generating Unit or Electricity Interconnector comprising a CMU and be carried out by an Independent Technical Expert (ITE) report is required, including a remedial plan as applicable.
+Reports must be completed for each Generating Unit or Electricity Interconnector comprising a CMU.
+If there are any material changes to dates, an Independent Technical Expert (ITE) report is required, including a remedial plan as applicable.